A Survey on Collaborating Small and Large Language Models for Performance, Cost-effectiveness, Cloud-edge Privacy, and Trustworthiness: Introduction

-\paragraph{Differences from existing surveys} Several surveys have examined SLMs in the LLM era. \citet{wang2024comprehensive, wang2025survey} provided broad overviews of SLM design, applications, and reliability but mentioned collaboration only briefly. \citet{lu2024small, van2024survey, xu2024device} analyzed SLM advantages, architectures, and deployment, yet offered limited discussion of collaboration.
-Existing collaboration surveys, such as \citet{chen2024role, niu2025collaborative, li2025collaborative}, focus on one-way or cloud–edge settings without addressing broader objectives.
-To fill this gap, we systematically review SLM–LLM collaboration by \textbf{collaboration objectives}, offering key insights to guide future studies.
+\paragraph{Differences from existing surveys} Several surveys have examined SLMs in the LLM era. \citet{wang2024comprehensive, wang2025survey} provided a broad overview of SLM design, acquisition, applications, and trustworthiness but mentioned SLM--LLM collaboration only briefly. \citet{lu2024small} evaluated SLM advantages through experimental analysis, \citet{van2024survey} focused on architectures and compression techniques, and \citet{xu2024device} discussed on-device deployment, all with limited discussion of collaboration.
+Existing collaboration surveys also remain narrow: \citet{chen2024role} explored one-way collaboration (SLMs for LLMs or LLMs for SLMs), whereas \citet{niu2025collaborative, li2025collaborative} examined cloud--edge collaboration without addressing diverse collaboration objectives.
+To fill this gap, we systematically review existing studies from the perspective of collaboration objectives, summarizing key insights to guide future SLM--LLM collaboration.

+Our main contributions are summarized as follows: (1) We present the first systematic survey of SLM–LLM collaboration from a novel perspective centered on collaboration objectives, encompassing performance, cost-effectiveness, cloud–edge privacy, and trustworthiness.
+The overall taxonomy is illustrated in Fig. \ref{fig:taxonomy}.
+(2) We analyze and categorize performance-oriented collaboration studies based on how they exploit the complementary strengths of SLMs and LLMs, forming two major paradigms: Guidance–Generation and Division–Fusion.
+(3) We summarize cost-effectiveness-driven collaboration along the lifecycle of language models, covering the pre-training, fine-tuning, and inference stages.
+(4) We review privacy-preserving collaboration between cloud and edge models according to how edge data are privately leveraged by cloud models during both the inference and fine-tuning stages.
+(5) We discuss trustworthiness-oriented collaboration under two paradigms: safety-guided decoding and guardian–generator frameworks.